Address：Potaro River, Kaieteur National Park, Georgetown, Guyana

 Address：Peter's Hall, Georgetown, Guyana

 Stabroek Market is widely known as the largest marketplace of Guyana.
-It is in Georgetown the capital of Guyana and is the most notable landmark of the city.
+It is in Georgetown the capital of Guyana and is one of the most notable landmarks of the city.
 The market building is a cast iron structure with an iconic clock at the tower.
 A visit to the market is a chance to soak in the culture of the Guyana people and experience their way of life, that is why it is a major tourist attraction to Georgetown.
-The market has pretty much everything from souvenirs to farm produce.
-The best time to go to the market and generally to Georgetown is in the dry season from August to November and February to April.
+The market has pretty much everything from souvenirs to locally-grown produce.
+The market is mostly under a roof, making it easy visit throughout the year, however the best time to go to Georgetown in general is in the dry season from August to November and February to April.

 The stories of the historical and cultural heritage of Guyana are best presented at the Guyana National Museum.
 The museum is in Georgetown and houses most of the archeological artifacts of Guyana.
 In addition, the museum has a commendable collection of flora, fauna, Amerindian arts and crafts, and precious stones.
 The museum is open throughout the year from Monday to Saturday and the best period for sightseeing is during the dry season.
 The museum is not so crowded, so any time of the day is good, but on Saturdays, it closes as early as 2 pm.